 Humanistic therapies focus on self-development, growth and responsibilities.
-They seek to help individuals recognise their strengths, creativity and choice in the 'here and now'.I draw from Cognitive Behavioural Therapy, Humanistic/Person Centred, Psychodynamic, Solution Focused Brief Therapy and Existential approaches to adapt the theory to each individual client.
+They seek to help individuals recognise their strengths, creativity and choice in the 'here and now'.I draw from Trauma Informed Therapy, Third Wave CBT (Cognitive Behavioural Therapy), Humanistic/Person Centred, Psychodynamic, Solution Focused Brief Therapy and Existential approaches to adapt the application of theory to individual clients.

 My philosophy is that each person is unique and therefore no one approach suits all.